 Our 14 day free trial gives you and your team full access.
 Create tests in minutes.
 No credit card required.

-What is QA automation?
+What is QA automation testing?

 Quality Assurance (QA) testing involves using software to test a website or application to ensure it meets specifications and has no bugs.